bohlinger/wavy/README.md

 ## Purpose
 Package to aid wave model validation using satellite altimetry and other sources.
 This README does not describe all functionalities but is tailored to the Vietnam workshop comprising:
-1. downloading satellite data
+1. Downloading satellite data
-2. quicklook examples
+2. Quicklook examples
-3. usage examples on collocation and validation
+3. Usage examples on collocation and validation
-4. simple html setup with basic validation figures
+4. Simple html setup with basic validation figures

 ## Additional info
 The collocation method follows Bohlinger et al. (2019): https://www.sciencedirect.com/science/article/pii/S1463500319300435.
 The satellite data is obtained from http://marine.copernicus.eu/services-portfolio/access-to-products/?option=com_csw&view=details&product_id=WAVE_GLO_WAV_L3_SWH_NRT_OBSERVATIONS_014_001.
 In the end of this exercise validation figures are produced comparable to https://cmems.met.no/ARC-MFC/Wave3kmValidation/2020-10/index.html.